ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Tools Can Report Underflow And Overflow

-Tools, such as sanitizers, can report underflow and underflow on signed arithmetic operations.
+Tools, such as sanitizers, can report underflow and underflow on signed arithmetic operations [(45)](https://stackoverflow.com/a/18796084).
-In most cases the user did not intend for the operation to under- or overflow.
+In most cases the user did not intend for the operation to under- or overflow, and even if if was intended it is undefined behavior and should not be relied upon.
-Tools cannot do this for unsigned operations in general since the behavior is defined in those cases, it is not an error.
+Tools cannot (while strictly following the standard, but see below) do this for unsigned operations in general since the behavior is defined in those cases, it is not an error.

-I imagine we can have tools that can be configured to report unsigned wrapping if we want to, but since there are cases where we actually want wrapping this is not something that can be done in general.
+I imagine we can have tools that can be configured to report unsigned wrapping if we want to, such as `fsanitize=unsigned-integer-overflow`, but since there are cases where we actually want wrapping this is not something that can be done in general.
 We may want the check in some parts of the code but not others.

+The real world is not as neat as some language lawyers would like to believe.
+There is `-fwrapv`, (I had something more in mind to write here.).

 ## Less Mixing Of Signed And Unsigned

-One source of bugs is when signed and unsigned values are mixed in an expression [(7)](https://google.github.io/styleguide/cppguide.html#Integer_Types), [(12)](https://www.sandordargo.com/blog/2023/10/11/cpp20-intcmp-utilities), [(15)](https://youtu.be/Puio5dly9N8?t=2561), [(41)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1089r2.pdf).
+One source of bugs is when signed and unsigned values are mixed in an expression [(7)](https://google.github.io/styleguide/cppguide.html#Integer_Types), [(12)](https://www.sandordargo.com/blog/2023/10/11/cpp20-intcmp-utilities), [(15)](https://youtu.be/Puio5dly9N8?t=2561), [(41)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1089r2.pdf). [(45)](https://stackoverflow.com/a/18796546).
 This leads to implicit conversions and results that are difficult to predict for many programmers.
 Assuming we are required to use signed values for some variables, some data is inherently signed [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), it follows that we want to also use a singed type for any value that is used together with the inherently signed data.
 This process repeats and a front of the signed-ness spreads like a virus across the code base until everything, or at least most things, are signed.